Mahimachavalam009/Multi-Cloud-Data-Transfer-with-AWS-and-GCP/README.md

 ![image](https://github.com/user-attachments/assets/9917d676-77a3-4b29-8d5e-f6b255f2f94c)

-# Step2 -  set up your Google Cloud Platform account.
+# Step 2 -  set up your Google Cloud Platform account.

-# Step3- Set Up a Storage Transfer from AWS to GCP
+# Step 3- Set Up a Storage Transfer from AWS to GCP

 Turns out, there's a handy service in GCP that can help us transfer data from AWS to GCP Create a new transfer job in GCP's Storage Transfer Service.